 For people suffering from eczema or psoriasis, Dr. Lane recommends following the same guidelines as those with sensitive skin: Look for mineral-based brands, which will be gentler on your skin than chemical-based brands.

 The Best Sunscreen Overall

 While you can find sunscreen tailored to the specific needs of every member of your family, sometimes you might not want to have the hassle of using different sunscreens.
-In that case, Dr. Rhea Phillips, a board-certified dermatologist at U.S. Dermatology Partners of Dallas Preston Center in Dallas, Texas, recommends using EltaMD UV Clear Broad Spectrum SPF 46 sunscreen, which not only provides a high level of protection, but also is designed not to clog pores or cause reactions in people with sensitivities.
+In that case, Dr. Rhea Phillips, a board-certified dermatologist at U.S. Dermatology Partners of Dallas Presbyterian in Dallas, Texas, recommends using EltaMD UV Clear Broad Spectrum SPF 46 sunscreen, which not only provides a high level of protection, but also is designed not to clog pores or cause reactions in people with sensitivities.

 And, since it’s made with hyaluronic acid, it actually helps keep your skin moisturized and healthy.

 The Best Sunscreen for You

 Finally, remember that the best choice of sunscreen varies from one person to the next, Dr. Lane reminds.
-If you’re using an aerosol sunscreen, keep in mind that sprays go on thinner than recommended, so you will need to reapply more often that with conventional creams and lotions.
+If you’re using an aerosol sunscreen, keep in mind that sprays go on thinner than recommended, so you will need to reapply more often than with conventional creams and lotions.